Go to main content

 Optimal recruitment begins well before the job posting is published.
 Precise definition of the need is the foundation of the entire process.

-Analyzing the real need
+Analysis of the real need

 • What skills are absolutely non-negotiable?